 Blueberries: A Little History

-Blueberries are native to America and readily lend themselves to being the “blue” in many patriotic dishes, so eating them is great way to express your nationalism!
-Besides July is National Blueberry Month, making it a great time to simultaneously celebrate the utter scrumptiousness and the wholesomeness of blueberries, because they contain an astounding number of health benefits.
-They are high in fiber and low in calories, and have practically no fat.
+Blueberries are native to America and readily lend themselves to being the “blue” in many patriotic dishes, so eating them is a great way to express your nationalism!
+Besides, July is National Blueberry Month, making it a great time to celebrate not only their utter scrumptiousness and the wholesomeness but their astounding number of health benefits, too.
+They are high in fiber and low in calories and have practically no fat.
 This makes them perfect for satisfying your appetite and sweet tooth, managing your cholesterol and weight, and maintaining your digestive regularity and heart health.

 Anthocyanins are among the many polyphenols contained in blueberries.
 Studies suggest that polyphenols have antioxidant, anti-inflammatory properties that play an important role in helping to lessen the inflammatory process associated with chronic conditions, such as cancer and cardiovascular disease.
 Not only are polyphenols helpful in preventing health problems, research indicates they promote health by warding off common problems and certain effects of aging, such as age-related cognitive decline.

 Blueberries’ Health Benefits